compound-finance/comet/docs/README.md

 ```

 * `account`: The account to examine borrow liquidity.
-* `RETURNS`:  Returns the current borrow liquidity of the account in the base asset as an integer scaled up by `10 ^ 8`.
+* `RETURNS`: Returns the current borrow liquidity of the account in USD as an integer scaled up by `10 ^ 8`.

 #### Solidity